What does it cost to run a rescue?

 As well as replacing things like food bowls and water bottles etc.

-And doesn’t cover the cages, heating, lighting or upgrades and improvements to our set ups.
+And doesn’t cover the hutches, cages, heating, lighting or upgrades and improvements to our set ups.

 This is why we appreciate donations more than anything, every pound adds up, every bag of hay, food and treats adds up and helps us more than anything.
-We can’t thank you enough for your support in helping with the pigs.
-There are a few things I have probably missed off this list as there’s so much stuff that goes into helping these little piggies recover and have the best life possible but these are just the basics of our weekly costs.
+We can’t thank you enough for your support in helping with the animals in our care.
+There are a few things I have probably missed off this list as there’s so much stuff that goes into helping these little ones recover and have the best life possible but these are just the basics of our weekly costs.

-It’s expensive but we don’t mind as we love what we do and love helping all these little piggies get back on their feet and have the best life they could possibly have.
+It’s expensive but we don’t mind as we love what we do and love helping all these little fluffies get back on their feet and have the best life they could possibly have.

-This is the financial costs, emotionally and physically caring for the pigs takes a toll too.
+This is the financial costs, emotionally and physically caring for the animals takes a toll too.
 We are so very thankful for all of your support!